 Language school students may obtain a short-term student visa (for the purpose of learning Japanese language).
-Or if your country is part of the visa exemption agreement with Japan, students can come to Japan without a visa (for 90 days or 180 days) but it is not possible to extend the period of stay.
+If your country is part of the visa exemption agreement with Japan, students can come to Japan without a visa (for 90 days or 180 days).
 Those who wish to stay in Japan for a short period may apply for this visa or come without visa.
 Also, those students who could not file for a regular student visa by the deadline may apply for this visa (or come without visa) and stay in Japan until the next enrollment period.
 In such a case, students must leave Japan once because it is not permitted to extend a short-term visa.

 Countries where a visa is not required